 Pavel (*1998 in the Czech Republic) started to play the piano at the age of 3.
 Even though he studied the classical piano interpretation in Poděbrady (Czech Republic), the alternative genres of piano music like New Age Classical or Contemporary Classical seemed to impress him.
 The freedom of composition, the freedom of expression and how the audience could feel the energy of the music seemed like a dream of the pianist.
 That led him out of the classical training, focusing more on the contemporary musical styles and also encouraging him to begin studies at Boston’s Berklee College of Music.

-After release of the debut album, Pavel started to compose melodies and harmonic sequences for the second upcoming album.
+After release of the debut album, Pavel started composing melodies and harmonic sequences for the second upcoming album.
 The decision was made from now on to include primarily the original compositions, rather than improvisations or covers.
-In August 2017, Pavel announced the work on his second album is coming to its end and the album may get scheduled its release in the very near future.
+In August 2017, Pavel announced the work on his second album is coming to its end and the album may be released in the very near future.
 In October 2017 the album was musically done and the release was planned for the end of 2019.

-After nine years of Czech basic education programme and six years spent at grammar school in Kolín, Pavel felt the life has come to seem full of repetition and thus made a decision to graduate at the Czech private grammar school OPEN GATE, which offers its students internationally acclaimed IB Diploma Programme together with its own examinations.
+After nine years of Czech basic education programme and six years spent at grammar school in Kolín, Pavel felt the life has come to seem full of repetition and thus made a decision to graduate at the Czech private grammar school OPEN GATE, which offers its students internationally acclaimed IB Diploma Programme and its own examinations together with the traditional Czech graduation examinations.

 After graduation Pavel decided to study University of Economics in Prague together with the acclaimed Berklee College of Music, based in Boston.